Virginia's new GOP governor pledges to restore trust

 RICHMOND, Va.
-(AP) — Striking a tone of bipartisanship and optimism, Virginia’s new Republican governor, Glenn Youngkin, is pledging to “restore trust in government, and to restore power to the people” in his inaugural address Saturday in Richmond.
+(AP) — Striking a tone of bipartisanship and optimism, Virginia’s new Republican governor, Glenn Youngkin, pledged to “restore trust in government and to restore power to the people” as he was sworn in to office Saturday in Richmond.

-“My fellow Virginians, I come to this moment, and to this office, knowing we must bind the wounds of division.
-Restore trust.
-Find common cause for the common good.
-And strengthen the spirit of Virginia,” he said in his prepared remarks distributed to reporters before his speech.

-The speech also emphasized that Saturday marked a peaceful and orderly transition of power.
+“Today we stand together on behalf of Virginians who’ve never lost faith, even when they suffered loss.
+Of Virginians who have not stopped dreaming of a better life, even in the midst of trials and tribulation,” he said in front of the historic state Capitol to thousands of enthusiastic spectators.
+“My fellow Virginians, the spirit of Virginia is alive and well.
+And together we will strengthen it.”

+Youngkin also sounded his campaign themes, pledging to cut taxes, “remove politics from the classroom,” raise teacher and law enforcement pay, and boost the economy.
+He also pledged to keep children in schools, even as the Omicron variant of COVID-19 is surging in Virginia and around the country.

+“We know that when our children don’t go to school it harms their learning and development.
+So let me be clear — we must keep our children in school 5 days a week,” he said.

-Shortly before the ceremony began, Virginia’s former governors met with Youngkin and Northam inside the Capitol.
+Shortly before the ceremony began, Virginia’s former governors met with Youngkin and outgoing Democratic Gov. Ralph Northam inside the Capitol.
 Every living governor but Youngkin’s opponent, former Gov. Terry McAuliffe, was in attendance.
-He tweeted that he and his wife were “quarantining due to a close COVID contact in the interest of health and safety.”
+McAuliffe tweeted that he and his wife were “quarantining due to a close COVID contact in the interest of health and safety.”

 The Youngkins and Northams also participated in a cordial key-exchange ceremony.
 Northam offered Youngkin his well wishes.

-In addition to Youngkin, Attorney General-elect Jason Miyares and Lieutenant Gov.-elect Winsome Earle-Sears were to be sworn in Saturday afternoon during an outdoor ceremony in front of the historic state Capitol.

-The moment will open a new chapter of governance in a state where Democrats spent the past two years in full control.

-Youngkin, a former private equity executive and political newcomer, is scheduled to deliver remarks after being sworn in as the state’s 74th governor.
+Youngkin, a former private equity executive and political newcomer, deliver his remarks after being sworn in as the state’s 74th governor.

 He defeated McAuliffe last year by mobilizing voters concerned about education and race while making small gains with suburban voters and other key groups to help his party rebound in a state long trending blue.

-Miyares and Earle-Sears will both make history — the former as the first Latino to serve in the position and Earle-Sears as the first woman of color to serve in a statewide office.
+Miyares and Earle-Sears both made history — the former as the first Latino to serve in the position and Earle-Sears as the first woman of color to serve in a statewide office.

-A traditional inaugural parade will kick off after the ceremony.
-Participants will include members of the Virginia National Guard, Virginia university and high school students, NASA representatives and law enforcement officers, according to Youngkin’s transition team.
+A traditional inaugural parade kicked off after the ceremony.
+Participants include members of the Virginia National Guard, Virginia university and high school students, NASA representatives and law enforcement officers, according to Youngkin’s transition team.

 A celebration is planned for Saturday night that will feature a performance by the Zac Brown Band.